dallinlmag/RocketLeagueBall/README.md

 3. Select the right port under **Tools->Port**, you may only have one option.
 4. With the setup done, you should be able to write the code to the board.
 Press the Arrow in the top left to compile and write the sketch to the board.

 Some common issues might be theat the path isn't found for the library or the other headers.
 Just make sure you followed the previous steps.
 If there is another issue, reach out to me or tag an issue in the repo.
+Just make sure to be plugged into the computer when making major changes, because if you break the OTA feature, you have to plugin.
 <br />

 Once the code is loaded, the arduino should be ready to go.
 The ball should be glowing, and connected to WIFI.
 If not, Make sure the WIFI and password are correct.
 There should also be a valid webpage to navigate to from your computer.
 You will have to find what the IP address is, or you can set it manually in the arduino sketch.
 I used my Router, so I didn't worry about it.